bhargavpanth/protocols/osi.md

 Now, there are two commonly used standards for IP addressed - IPv4 and IPv6.
 Whilst the difference might not make a lot of sense for backend devs, it is still important to understand why they were introduced. *IPv4 has scalability issues*.
 It requires a host of other add-on protocols like ICMP to function.
 On the whole, a lot of network engineering specifics to consider.

 ### Transport layer

+Things from this layer gets rather interesting.
+Transport layer is where protocols like TCP and UDP exist.

 ### Session layer
 ### Presentation layer
 ### Application layer